-The year is 1860.
-It is winter in Maine, a brutal season.
-The folks who haven’t already left Prophyte Harbor, a small village on the coast, haven’t seen a supply boat in months.
-They’re on the verge of running out of food and fuel, including oil for the lighthouse lamps which could ensure the safe arrival of a critical supply ship.
-Meanwhile, the few survivors from a small island that has been devastated by influenza, are seeking refuge on the mainland.
-During a fearsome storm at sea, they arrive at a port at night, led there by a light from a figure swinging a small lantern.
+The winter of 1860 is a brutal one in Prophyte Harbor, a small village on the coast of Maine.
+Those who haven’t already left are dangerously low on food and fuel, including oil for the lighthouse lamps which could ensure the safe arrival of a critical supply ship.
+Meanwhile, the few survivors from a small nearby island that has been devastated by influenza, are seeking refuge on the mainland.
+During a fearsome night storm at sea, they land, led there by a light from a figure swinging a small lantern.
 Like the Christmas story of the shepherds and Wise Men being led by a bright star in the middle of darkness, the light of God has beckoned to these modern-day refugees.
-What they don’t expect to find, however, is a ghost town.
-The emptiness of this small town fills their hearts with dread.
-They carry their plentiful supplies to the church where they can rest the night.
-There must be life in this village; they just need to find it.
-And the next morning they do.
+What they don’t expect to find, however, is that Prophyte Harbor seems to be a ghost town.
+The surrounding emptiness fills their hearts with dread.
+They carry their plentiful supplies to the church to rest.
+Thankfully, the next morning becomes one of celebration for everyone.
 God sent His messenger to help all of His children, to guide and sustain them throughout their travails so they would find each other, and ultimately find their way.
 It is in the telling of the first Christmas by the Messenger that the town is renewed, and hope is restored; a town is reborn.
 “Who Will Mind the Light?”
 All of God’s people.
-Original songs include “Who Will Mind the Light?”
-“Show Us the Way,” “Out of the Waves,” “By the Grace of God,” and “What Makes This Home,” plus two suggested carols.
+Original songs include “Show Us the Way,” “Out of the Waves,” “By the Grace of God,” and “What Makes This Home,” plus two suggested carols.
+About an hour.

 Playwright Terri Dill talks about her musical "Who Will Mind the Light?"